z399/Android-privacy-guide/README.md

 - [Aurora Store](https://auroraoss.com/) is an Unofficial FOSS client to Google's Play Store, with an elegant design, using Aurora you can download apps, update existing apps, search for apps, get details about app tracker & adware and much more.

-   - *note* - **Both of them are recommended, F-droid for free open-source apps and Aurora Store for proprietary apps from google play store which is not available in f-droid**
+   - *note* - **Aurora Store for specific apps from google play store which is not available in f-droid**

 # Download-manager